-Non-exempt, full-time employees will be paid for the holiday plus one and one-half timestheir regular rate of pay for any time worked on the holiday up to eight (8) hours.
+Non-exempt, full-time employees will be paid for the holiday (eight (8) hours) plus one and one-half times their regular rate of pay for any time worked on the holiday, up to eight (8) hours.
 Such time must be preauthorized by the Department Head.